Basildon History Basildon History Basildon History Basildon History Basildon History

 Memories of Langdon Hills by Pam Watson

-Memories of Langdon Hills including Cottis the bakers and Pepperell's newsagent.
+Memories of Langdon Hills including Cottis the bakers and Peperell's newsagent.

 Billericay to the Laindon Hills and back to Billericay Edited by Percy Lindley